kanthorlabs/kanthorq/website/docs/001-quickstart.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Learn how to install KanthorQ packages for Go, run migrations to get KanthorQ's database schema in place, and start working with KanthorQ publisher and subscriber.
+Learn how to install KanthorQ packages for Go, run migrations to set up KanthorQ's database schema, and start working with KanthorQ's publisher and subscriber.

 ## Prerequisites

-To get started with KanthorQ you needs only one external service, a PostgreSQL database.
-But you can use others database that supports PostgreSQL wire protocol: CockroachDB or Amazon Aurora (PostgreSQL-compatible edition) for example.
+To get started with KanthorQ, you only need one external service: a PostgreSQL database.
+However, you can use other databases that support the PostgreSQL wire protocol, such as CockroachDB or Amazon Aurora (PostgreSQL-compatible edition).

-If you don't have an instance of PostgreSQL, just start a new one in your local machine with Docker
+If you don't have a PostgreSQL instance, you can start one locally using Docker:

 ```bash
 docker run --name postgres -p 5432:5432 -e POSTGRES_PASSWORD=changemenow -d postgres:16